longturn/freeciv21/docs/Manuals/Program/freeciv21-server.rst

 This is the server `program` used to establish a Freeciv21 server.
 For more information on the game, refer to freeciv21-client(6).

-This manual page only lists the command-line arguments for the server `program`.
+This manual page only lists the command line arguments for the server `program`.
 For details of the directives a server administrator can use to control aspects of the server, see freeciv21-game-manual(6).

 OPTIONS
 =======

-The following options are accepted on the command-line of the server.
+The following options are accepted on the command line of the server.
 They may not be combined as with other tools.
 For example: ``freeciv21-server -fp savegame.sav 5556`` will not work.
 Instead you will need to enter each option separately, such as, ``freevic21-server -s savegame.sav -p 5556``.